Gladiolus rehmannii Baker

 The word Gladiolus is Latin for ‘little sword’, and the name alludes to the flattened, sword-shaped leaves, actually a characteristic of the entire Iris family.

 Gladiolus rehmannii was discovered by the Polish botanist, Anton Rehmann in 1879 or 1880, when he travelled in the north of what was then the Transvaal Republic.
-Rehmann’s collection at the Kew Herbarium in London was described by J.C.
+Rehmann’s specimen at the Kew Herbarium in London was described by J.C.
 Baker in 1982 and named in Rehmann’s honour.

 The large flowers of Gladiolus rehmannii have short perianth tubes, and despite their white colouring and inconspicuous, cream-coloured nectar guides, they are adapted for pollination by the same anthophorid bees that pollinate most other eastern southern African species of the genus.